wyou130/halal-cart-finder/README.md

 - Expand social media functionality:
   - Add friends and see their activity on home page feed
   - More user details on their profile (favorites, activity, other friends)
-  - Ability to upload photos via image hosting site
+  - Ability to upload photos via image hosting site (in progress)
 - “Get directions” button to show route from current location to selected cart
 - Sort carts based on distance from current location
-- Suggestions form for users to suggest new carts or edits to cart info (in progress)
+- ~~Suggestions form for users to suggest new carts or edits to cart info~~
 - ~~Admin attribute for users~~
-  - Suggestions submissions shows for admins to read and take action (in progress)
+  - ~~Suggestions submissions shows for admins to read and take action~~
   - ~~Add/edit cart function for admins~~
 - Mobile version via React Native or Swift
 - Inclusion of other types of street carts